Greek bank stocks surge on pro-bailout optimism ahead of vote

-ROME (Reuters) - Greek banking stocks surged on Thursday, rising over 20 percent amid market talk that secret opinion polls were showing that a government favorable to the international bailout agreement was likely to emerge after the June 17 election.
+ROME, June 14 (Reuters) - Greek banking stocks surged on Thursday, rising over 20 percent amid market talk that secret opinion polls were showing that a government favourable to the international bailout agreement was likely to emerge after the June 17 election.

 “The market sees that a pro-European government which will push ahead with reforms will be formed on Sunday,” Panagiotis Kladis, an analyst at NBG Securities told Reuters.